Patapom/Arduino/Tests/Projects/ESP32 Bluetooth Speaker/Test4/ReadMe.md

 * We have a target replay frequency $F_t$ that will require samples that should **always** be available
   * Whatever we do, we always want to accommodate this "master time line" and this frequency
 * We have a **theoretical** source frequency *Fs* that will provide some samples at a given rate
-  * This is the frequency that we expect our source to be providing its samples at, ideally
+  * This is the **ideal frequency** that we expect our source to be providing its samples at
 * We have a third frequency, the actual source channel frequency $\tilde{F_s}$ that should (ideally) provide some samples at frequency $F_s$ but is slightly off:
-  * If the source is local, it could be driven by a (imperfect) timer that is not quite the required theoretical frequency
+  * If the source is local, it could be driven by an (imperfect) timer that is not quite the required theoretical frequency
   * If the source is remote (and no packets are lost), it will dictate the frequency by counting how many packets we received per second